 Mint Museum Randolph, 2730 Randolph Road, Charlotte.
+Alexander, Spangler, and Harris Galleries, Ongoing - "Portals to the Past: British Ceramics 1675 - 1825".
+The Mint Museum's collection of eighteenth-century British pottery and porcelain is widely respected for its scope and quality.
+The collection numbers over 2,000 objects and includes important examples of both salt-glazed and dry-bodied stoneware from Staffordshire; tin-glazed earthenware from Bristol, Liverpool, and London; and cream-colored earthenware from Derbyshire, Staffordshire, and Yorkshire.
+Notable eighteenth-century porcelain factories represented include Chelsea, Bow, and Vauxhall in London, Longton Hall in Staffordshire, Worcester, Bristol, and others.
+Individual works in the collection are exceptional because of their rarity, craftsmanship, provenance, or as representative examples of particular types or methods of production or decoration.
 Ongoing - "American Glass".
 The nineteenth and early twentieth centuries represented a time of extraordinary growth for the American glass industry.
-Such companies as Boston & Sandwich Glass Company in Sandwich.
-MA: Steuben Glass Works in Corning.
-NY: and Libbey Glass Company in Toledo, OH, began operation and soon developed notable reputations for producing fashionable wares that were coveted by many middle- and upper-class consumers.
+Such companies as Boston & Sandwich Glass Company in Sandwich, MA; Steuben Glass Works in Corning, NY; and Libbey Glass Company in Toledo, OH, began operation and soon developed notable reputations for producing fashionable wares that were coveted by many middle- and upper-class consumers.
 "American Glass" showcases objects by these and other American glass companies, illustrating the variety of forms and styles that prevailed during this period.
 Glass-manufacturing techniques will be another focus of the exhibition, with representative examples of pressed, cut, blown, and molded glass.
 Nearly all of the works on view are from The Mint Museum's permanent collection of glass, which is second in size only to the ceramics collection in the museum's Decorative Arts holdings.
-Ongoing - "Arts of
+Ongoing - "Arts of Africa".

-Africa".
 The African continent is remarkable in its geographic, social, political, and cultural diversity.
 This impressive diversity is reflected in the visual arts through a variety of media and forms including ceramics, masks, textiles, sculptures, prestige staffs, and shrines.
 With exceptional loans from private collectors and The Mint Museum's own collection of African Art, the museum is pleased to announce the expansion of its presentation of Arts of Africa, thereby providing visitors a more in-depth, meaningful, and exciting overview of African art.
 Heritage Gallery, Ongoing - Feature works of art, archival documents, and photographs documenting the growth and evolution of the museum, from its beginnings as the original branch of the US Mint to its founding as an art museum to the present and beyond.
 Ongoing - "Art for the Millions: WPA Prints" and "Carolina Clay," featuring a display of colorful wares made between 1920 and 1950 as potters from NC adapted their works to a market economy.
 "Art of the United States," featuring contemporary works from the Mint's permanent collection, including works by Romare Bearden, Maud Gatewood, John Biggers Juan Logan, Tarlton Blackwell, Radcliffe Bailey, Kojo Griffin, and others.
-"Art in the Americas," featuring paintings, precious metalwork, sculpture, furniture and decorative arts from the 17th through the 19th centuries illustrate the unique culture that emerged from the Spanish colonization of the Americas.
+"Art in the Americas." featuring paintings, precious metalwork, sculpture, furniture and decorative arts from the 17th through the 19th centuries illustrate the unique culture that emerged from the Spanish colonization of the Americas.
 Crosland Gallery - Featuring a presentation of portraits with many fascinating images presented.
-Rankin Gallery -Featuring a presentation of the Romare Bearden Collection, including two "new" Beardens.
-Harris and Crist Galleries - Featuring some contemporary works that are new to the collection or have not been seen for a while.
+Rankin Gallery - Featuring a presentation of the Romare Bearden Collection, including two "new" Beardens.
 Delhom Gallery, Ongoing - The European Collection of ceramic works.
 Admission: Yes.
 Hours: Wed., 11am-9pm (free admission 5-9pm); Thur.-Sat., 11am-6pm; & Sun., 1-5pm.
 Contact: 704/337-2000 or at (www. mintmuseum.org).